Salesforce terms starting with C

 View term → - CouponSalesIntermediate

-A Coupon in Salesforce (Coupon in the API) is a standard object used in Loyalty Management and Salesforce Commerce that represents a single redeemable discount code issued to a buyer or loyalty member.
-Each Coupon record holds a unique CouponCode, a reference to its parent Promotion (which defines the discount mechanics - percentage off, fixed amount, free shipping, BOGO), an issued-to identifier (typically a Loyalty Member or Account), an EffectiveFromDate and EffectiveToDate that bound the validity window, a Status (Issued, Redeemed, Expired, Cancelled), and a UsageCount tracking redemption against the parent Promotion's max-use rules.
-Coupons differ from Promotions: a Promotion defines the rule (every customer who applies code SAVE10 gets 10% off), while a Coupon represents a single instance of that rule (member 12345 was issued code SAVE10-XYZ123 valid through April 30).
-This per-instance modeling enables precise tracking of who received which coupon, when it was used, and what its lifetime contribution to revenue and engagement was.
+A Coupon in Salesforce (the Coupon standard object) is a single redeemable discount code issued to a buyer or loyalty member, used by Loyalty Management and Salesforce Commerce to track per-instance discount redemption.
+Each Coupon record carries a unique CouponCode, a lookup to a parent Promotion (which defines the discount mechanics: percentage off, fixed amount, free shipping, BOGO), an issued-to identifier (typically a Loyalty Member or Account), an EffectiveFromDate and EffectiveToDate that bound validity, a Status (Issued, Redeemed, Expired, Cancelled), and a UsageCount tracking redemption against the parent Promotion max-use rules.
+Coupons differ from Promotions in scope.
+A Promotion defines the rule: every customer who applies code SAVE10 gets 10 percent off.
+A Coupon represents a single instance of that rule: member 12345 was issued code SAVE10-XYZ123, valid through April 30.
+The per-instance modeling enables precise tracking of who received which coupon, when it was used, and what its lifetime contribution to revenue and engagement was.
+This is the structure Salesforce Loyalty programs and Commerce promotion engines need to drive personalized discounts.

 View term → - CoverageServiceBeginner